ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento_optimized_stacks/magento2/nginxphpfilewhitelist.md

 The Magento 2 Nginx configuration file has a whitelist (List of allowed file names) to be passed to PHP-FPM.
 This guide is intended to show you how to add a new filename to the whitelist.

+We are going to use testfile.php as the example new php file we are trying to add to the Nginx whitelist.

 If you have created a new file within your Magento 2 website and you are getting a 404 when trying to access the file:

 ```bash